wdavison909/STag/README.md

 # STag
 This a method of classifying supernova by tagging spectral features as using these to make a prediction of the class using an artifical neural network.
 Both the tags and the class have an associated probability, which provides a measure of confidence in the classification given.

-The provided notebook ('STag_Demonstration.pynb') gives a description of how STag can be used by following the steps through with an example (also provided).
+The provided notebook ('STag_Demonstration.ipynb') gives a description of how STag can be used by following the steps through with an example (also provided).